 When price moves into your favor, the distance between your stop loss and your entry increases; and the distance to the take profit order decreases.
 Thus, the reward:risk ratio becomes smaller.

-Price moves up to $110, your stop is still at $90 and the take profit is at $120.
-The reward:risk ratio is only 1:2 – it has completely reversed.
+The price moves up to $110, your stop is still at $90 and the take profit is at $120.
+The reward:risk ratio is now only 1:2 – it has completely reversed.mic RRR

-A smaller reward:risk ratio means that the potential loss becomes greater.
+A smaller reward:risk ratio means that you have more to lose and less to gain.
 In our scenario the trader now risks $20 – $10 of which are unrealized profits – to make an additional $10.

-Lesson: Treat unrealized profits as if they are already yours.
+Lesson 1: Treat unrealized profits as if they are already yours.
 Do not risk giving it all back just to make a little bit more.
-Especially if you are not 100% convinced about the market conditions, do not just passively wait and see what happens.
-Never gamble with unrealized profits.

 Based on what we have just said, you probably think that when price moves against you, the conditions improve.
 But it is not entirely true.